britishinfrance

 Chairperson Lynne Dalrymple chair@soshelpline.org

-SSAFA, the Armed Forces charity, has provided lifelong support to our Forces and their families since 1885.
+SSAFA provides lifelong support to our Forces and their families.

-Last year our team of volunteers in France helped over 300 people.
-Our support covers financial, welfare and administrative needs for veterans and their families in France, also some Merchant Navy and British Airways veterans.
+Last year our volunteers in France helped some 150 people.
+Support covers financial assistance, and sign-posting welfare and administrative needs for veterans and their families in France, also some Merchant Navy and British Airways veterans.

-Should you, or someone you know, need help, or wish to volunteer for casework, support the lonely, assist with fund-raising, then please contact:
+Should you, or someone you know, need help, wish to volunteer for casework, support the lonely, or assist with fund-raising, then please contact 06 83 85 39 09 or France.branch@ssafa.org.uk.

 Secretary: Mrs Lesley Blake, Lesley.Blake@France.ssafa.co.uk